AnoukSmet/Dog-Health-Tracker/README.md

 1. Sign in or sign up to MongoDB and create a new cluster
 1. Clicking on the "Connect" button will enable you to connect to this cluster
 1. Under the Collections tab, click Create Database called dog_health_tracker
-1. Set up the following collections: users, dogs, logs, food_metrics and weigth_metrics
+1. Set up the following collections: users, dogs, logs, food_metrics and weigth_metrics [Click here to see the exact Database Structure](#database-structure)
 1. Under food_metrics and weigth_metrics, add your preferred metric in the collection with the following structure:
     ```
     Key             | Value